Shingles (Herpes Zoster) In Children: Treatment And Prevention

 The child may be prescribed acyclovir, famciclovir, or valacyclovir.
 These medications are only suggested when their benefits outweigh the risks.

-You may check with the doctor regarding the safety of OTC pain medications such as acetaminophen or ibuprofen for fever and pain.
-Avoid giving ibuprofen to children younger than six months old without your doctor’s consent.
+You may check with the doctor regarding the safety of OTC painkillers for kids such as acetaminophen or ibuprofen for fever and pain.
+Avoid giving ibuprofen for kids younger than six months old without your doctor’s consent.
 Also, do not give aspirin as it may cause Reye syndrome (a rare but extremely serious complication).
 The doctor may prescribe strong pain medicine if the child has severe pain (4).

 Home Remedies For Shingles